allanmathenge/myBlog/source/_posts/Mern-stack-mastery.md

 `getAllUsers` function above is ***single-threaded*** but uses an underlying asynchronous thread pool to handle I/O operations, enabling concurrency.

 Reusable components are organized into ***modules*** depending on their functionality.
-These files can be imported easily to other parts of the code thanks to Node.js modular system.
+These files can be imported easily to other parts of the code thanks to modular system in Node.js.

+***Node Package Manager (npm)*** provide a wide ecosystem of open-source libraries and modules that can be installed and integrated into Node.js making development of web applications faster and easier.

+Node.js heavily emphasize on the use of common.js modules that allows developers to structure their code into separate files and efficiently manage the dependencies.
+The `require` function is used to import modules while `module.exports` used to export data from the module.

+The non-blocking architecture in Node.js allows it to handle a large volume of concurrent operations.
+This makes Node.js highly ***scalable*** and ideal for building real time applications and services.

+Node.js has a wide applications ranging from web servers, APIs, Microservices to building real-time applications.

+In conlusion, the mern stack's popularity is a total contribution of all for technologies.
+Developers are able to create efficient and fast web applications on both the client-side and server-side all in JavaScript.
+The mern stack's popularity is a projection of the desirability of the stack in building web applications that respond to users needs, effortlessly, fast and in real time.
+Ranging from UI to API, the mern stack has made it significantly possible to create scalable web applications with diverse use ranging from e-commerce, microservices to command line tools.
+My hope is all the communities that support MongoDB, Express.js, React and Node.js will continue to grow in support of mern stack.

+<script async src="https://talk.hyvor.com/embed/embed.js" type="module"></script>
+<hyvor-talk-comments website-id="9406" page-id=""></hyvor-talk-comments>